mrhighfivethatshit/Coffeefranz/README.md

-# Coffeefranz this app is the property of hamza N'Fifi if you aint looking for friends gtfo
+# Coffeefranz i have no idea what im doing im stressed about etting this going if you can help this app but  if you aint looking for friends gtfo